SachaCardonna/SachaCardonna.github.io/_pages/about.md

 Highlights
 ======
-I will introduced applied mathematics to 9th grade trainees at IMAG, especially how mathematical equations can describe real-world physical problems, using the example of two trains traveling towards each other to illustrate the application of mathematics in understanding motion and distance.
+I introduced applied mathematics to 9th grade trainees at IMAG, especially how mathematical equations can describe real-world physical problems, using the example of two trains traveling towards each other to illustrate the application of mathematics in understanding motion and distance.
 See [Teaching](https://sachacardonna.github.io/teaching) for more details.